jiabin/HolterBundle/README.md

 # HolterBundle

-Service status page bundle for Symfony2.
+Service status bundle for Symfony2.

 Currently it only supports MongoDB (although adding ORM should be fairly simple)**